 At least 60 days in advance of departure or at least two weeks prior to the conference ‘early bird’ fee deadline, whichever is greater.

 Applicants must be enrolled graduate students in the Department of Mechanical & Aerospace Engineering at the time of their application and the time of attendance at the conference.
 Applicants must be in their first through fourth semester of study.
 First and second semester students may request up to $1,500 and third and fourth semester students may request up to $750 (with a required match from their faculty advisor’s resources).
 Students are eligible for one travel grant per year, based on availability of funding.

-To request travel funds students must submit an application to the Graduate Administrator via the MAE Graduate Student Travel Fund Application.
+To request travel funds students must submit an application via the MAE Graduate Student Travel Fund Application.

 The following information is required from all applicants:

 - the name, date(s) and location of the conference

 - the title and abstract of paper/poster, if relevant, and confirmation that an application has been submitted for support from the SEAS Travel Fund.

 - a travel budget for all trip expenses including transportation, registration, lodging, and meals